With a new season just around the corner, it seems like the perfect time to revisit this popular post from The Art of

 1. Eat as seasonally as you can.
-Appreciate the spring weather for what it provides—each climate is different, of course, but in many parts of the northern hemisphere, this means asparagus, artichokes, broccoli, lettuce, and strawberries.
+Appreciate the spring season for what it provides—each climate is different, of course, but in many parts of the northern hemisphere, this means asparagus, artichokes, broccoli, lettuce, and strawberries.

 2. Eat locally, so that your food is seasonal.
 See if you can source part of your food from a 100-mile radius.

-3. Join a CSA, and visit the farm as a family.
+3. Join a CSA, then visit the farm as a family.
 This is an easy, fun way to ensure your food was grown nearby.

 4. Go camping.
 If you live in the south, the summer is too hot for camping without a constant layer of stickiness.
 If it’s still too chilly where you live, put a date on the calendar.

 5. Fly a kite.
 There’s only so many days in the year this is possible.

 6. Eat your meals outside.
 Dining al fresco was one of our daily rituals we picked up from living overseas, and now we eat at least one meal per day outside on our porch or lawn.
 (Sometimes we eat all three.)Photo from Amanda Soule

 7. Do what you’d normally do, but outside.
 Drape a blanket over the grass, and read, play, study, or talk.
 Kyle and I love to take our morning weekend coffee to the front porch.

 9. On Earth Day (April 22), research one new way your family can be kinder to the environment.
-And start this new habit.

 10. Get your hobby on.
-There’s something about springtime that makes me want to read good novels.
+There’s something about spring that makes me want to read good novels.
 For you, perhaps it’s scrapbooking, or photography, or sewing.
 Or lying in the hammock.
 Do what you can outside.

 12. Check out nature books on bugs, birds, leaves, and wildflowers.
 Keep them handy when your kids find discoveries in their outdoor playtime.
 Together, research the names of your finds.Photo by Abigail Batchelder